Closing the OneDrive for Business gap

 Closing the OneDrive gap – get the best of both worlds

-What if you could get an enterprise class backup solution, that overcame all the OneDrive (sync) limitations, but was still able to use utilize the massive amount of OneDrive space you already own?
+What if you could get an enterprise-class backup solution, that overcame all the OneDrive (sync) limitations, but was still able to use utilize the massive amount of OneDrive space you already own?
 It’s a tough problem to solve, but if you’d like such a solution, look no further than Parablu’s BluVault.
-At Parablu, we’ve done all the engineering required and built a patent-pending technology that to close this gap with OneDrive.
+At Parablu, we’ve done all the engineering required and built a patent-pending technology that to close this OneDrive gap.

 At Parablu we specialize in building data management solutions like Backup.
 We offer solutions that are hosted as well as on-premise.
 So, if you are evaluating endpoint backup solutions – get in touch with us.